 3. at the Baptistery (or Oratory of San Giacinto)

 5. to the Museums: the Museum of sketches and the Barsanti Museum

 1. The square is large and has a rectangular shape, in the background is dominated by the hill that houses the walls of the Rocca di Sala.
-In addition to the artistic beauties and installations, there are elegant cafes and trendy places where it is worth stopping for a drink and something to eat.
+In addition to the artistic beauties and installations, there are cafes and many trendy restaurants in the nearby.
 Every first Sunday of the month there is a weekly market where you can buy antiques and modern antiques, such as furniture, sculptures and marbles.

 The Cathedral of San Martino stands out above all the other monuments for the whiteness of the white marble as soon as you enter the square: the Gothic-Romanesque style is unmistakable with the 3 naves and the central rose window.
 Next to it stands the bell tower, a column of almost 40 meters, made of brick, dating back to 1520.

 At the end of the square, on the north side, is the Church and the ex-convent of Sant’Agostino, which hides an enchanting Cloister.

 2. The Rocca, which dates back to the Lombard period, and the walls dominate the hill and the view over the Versilia plain and the coast is beautiful.
 Next to the Church of Sant’Agostino is the climb to access.